wp-plugins/autoptimize/readme.txt

 = Problems with CSS of Kickstart theme when on WP Engine =

 Although multiple users are succesfully running Autoptimize on WP Engine, there is [one confirmed issue when using the Kickstart-theme with Autoptimize on WP Engine](http://wordpress.org/support/topic/zero-lenght-file-with-css-optimization).
-The problem is that Autoptimize can't source in the import, leading to an empty CSS-file (which does not happen wen not on WP Engine).
+The problem is that Autoptimize can't source in the import, leading to an empty CSS-file (which does not happen when not on WP Engine).
 As a workaround you can link to the CSS-file from within your header.php, as suggested by [Ozum of fortibase.com](http://www.fortibase.com/)

 = Configuring & Troubleshooting Autoptimize =